danchulee/speechSynthesis/README.md

-# This is speech analysis and synthesis code using MATLAB
+# speech analysis and synthesis